andre-st/goodreads-toolbox/README.md

 ## [recentrated.pl](recentrated.md)

-Checks all the books in a given Goodreads.com shelf for new ratings and notifies you via periodical e-mail.
-This helps discover new criticisms and users with interesting libraries.
-You can [use this online](https://andre-st.github.io/goodreads/) if you don't want to install anything.
+Checks all the books in your shelf for new ratings and notifies you via periodical e-mail.
+It helps discover new criticisms and users with interesting libraries.
+You can [try this online](https://andre-st.github.io/goodreads/) if you don't want to install anything.
 It implements the "follow book" feature that was requested in the Goodreads forums.
 [Learn more](recentrated.md)